arcadiapage/arcadiapage.github.io/_posts/2023-03-24-enneagram-type-3-how-to-be-yourself.md

 ---
-title:My Guide to NOT Keeping Up Appearances as an Enneagram Type 3
+title: My Guide to NOT Keeping Up Appearances as an Enneagram Type 3
 date: 2024-03-24 00:00:00 -08:00
 tags:
 - Productivity & Simplicity